davidc6/railway-containers/README.md

 The app is deployed and available on this url - [https://railway-containers-production.up.railway.app/](https://railway-containers-production.up.railway.app/).

-You can add a new Redis service, which will deploy it from the template.
+You can add a new Redis service, which will deploy it from the template (I have already added one service for demo purposes).
 The service should then appear on the main page (once deployed gets initialised).
 You can then click on the service which will show the latest deployment.
 The deployment can be removed (spun down) or deploy (spun up).
 There's also a link to go back to the main / services page.

 ## Potential improvements / ideas